Erudika/scoold/README.md

 JVM parameters: e.g. `java -jar -Xms600m -Xmx600m scoold-*.jar`

 ## Configuration

-> **Important:** Create a dedicated app for Scoold, instead of using `app:para`, when hosting your own instance of Para.

 The most important settings are `para.endpoint` - the URL of the Para server, as well as, `para.access_key` and `para.secret_key`.
 Connection to a Para server *is required* for Scoold to run.